scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/cdk-overview/README.md

 ## Chime Stack

 The Amazon Chime SDK resources are deployed through this sub-stack.
-In this simple example we pass in the lambda from the application stack and a string of the US State that we want the phone number to be from.
+In this simple example we pass in the Lambda from the application stack and a string of the US State that we want the phone number to be from.
 We could expand this to include the other attributes possible from the resource constructs, but that is beyond the scope of this example.

 ```typescript